IS IT POSSIBLE TO HEAL ONCE YOU ARE STRUCK BY GRIEF?

 Again, based on my own experience of the grieving process, I never thought I could recover from my loss.
 It felt worse than being punched in the gut!
 You sort of recover from that pain eventually, but pain of grief seems never ending.
 I never knew of counselling (none existent in Slovakia), so my way of dealing with it, was to bottle it up.
 At that time I had a very young child, another on the way, so perfect distraction.
 Did it help?
 It helped me to get through the days, months and years, but it didn’t help me to heal, no. My healing journey started many years later.
 The year I enrolled on a counselling course, the same year I went to therapy, the same year I finally started talking about my loss, about the feelings and emotions deeply buried within.
 That’s when my healing started.

 So, to answer my own question, whether healing is possible, I firmly believe, that it is.
 Does losing a loved one changes us?
 Absolutely!
 Can we be the same people as we were before our loss?
 That’s a tricky question to answer.
 I heard many clients telling me: “I’ll never be the same again.”
 “I’ll always be broken from now on.”
 Again, we are all individuals, so we take our own individual ways to deal with loss.
 Some of us pray, some of us meditate, some of us go to therapy and some of us go for long walks.
 For some, losing a loved one can trigger their own mental health struggles.
-People can start feeling depressed, suicidal and with no desire to continue living the life that’s been left for them to live.
+People can start feeling depressed, suicidal and with no desire to continue living the life that’s been presented to them from now on.
 And that’s tough!

 I recognised myself that talking to a professional can be so healing.
 To hear someone say that what I felt was normal felt so reassuring.
 I no longer felt like a failure because I couldn’t just get over it!
 It felt so freeing to let it all out; and yes cry it all out all over again!